elokaagu/rhood-studio-admin/DATABASE_SCHEMA_GUIDE.md

 ORDER BY dead_percent DESC;
 ```

-This comprehensive database guide provides everything needed to understand, set up, and maintain the R/HOOD Studio database.
+This comprehensive database guide provides everything needed to understand, set up, and maintain the R/HOOD Portal database.
 It includes schema definitions, security policies, maintenance procedures, and debugging tools for effective database management.